-Letter of Communication - "Management Letter" - no findings
+Letter of Communication - "Management Letter" - no material weaknesses noted

 Desmond & Ahern publishes a quarterly newsletter primarily for nonprofits, their management and their Board.
 If you would like to be included on our mailing list, contact Amy Mikuzis at 773-831-9711 or at amikuzis@desmondcpa.com.